MahatmaCrond/Ahref-Kerl/README.md

 ## Features
 - Colors, because
-- Includes Curl flags for HTTPS and Redirects
+- Includes Curl flags for HTTPS and redirects
-- Pipe the output to wfuzz or gobuster
+- Pipe the output to Wfuzz or Gobuster
 - Its better than looking through sloppy source code, I guess
 - Great for PenTesting™